kokush-v/dzencode/README.md

 yarn start
 ```

-This will launch your project and you can access it at `http://localhost:PORT` in your browser.
+This will launch your project, and you can access it at `http://localhost:PORT` in your browser.

+## Technologies Stack

+- Frontend: React
+- Backend: Express.js
+- Caching: Redis
+- Database: Elasticsearch

 ## License